 You can find contact information for your State Senator here: http://www.njleg.state.nj.us/members/legsearch.asp

 The Genealogical Society of New Jersey (GSNJ) was founded in 1921 by a group of genealogical scholars dedicated to the preservation of New Jersey family history.
-A common interest among GSNJ’s founders was the transcription of ancient tombstone information.
-Styling themselves "tombstones hounds,” they began the practice of organizing get-togethers or "tombstone hunts” at burying grounds around the state.
+A common interest among GSNJ’s founders was the transcription of tombstone information.
+Styling themselves “tombstone hounds,” they began organizing “tombstone hunts” at burying grounds around the state.

 In 1924, the Society was incorporated with a mission to discover, procure, preserve and publish information pertaining to families and individuals associated with New Jersey.
 GSNJ’s institutional history has depended extensively on contributions made by volunteers.